-On a standard insurance policy, you will not usually be able to insure more than one vehicle.
+You will not usually be able to insure more than one vehicle on a standard car insurance policy.
 However, other types of insurance policies may permit you to insure multiple vehicles.
-For example:

-On payment of an additional amount, the policy holder can often add vehicles onto the policy mid-term.
-This type of policy can be helpful to businesses that own multiple vehicles from an administration perspective, because all of their vehicles will have one annual renewal date and one set of policy documents.
+A fleet car insurance policy can be helpful to businesses that own multiple vehicles from an administration perspective, because all vehicles will have one annual renewal date and one set of policy documents.
 It can also be more cost-effective to certain businesses, because the more vehicles that are added to the policy, the more competitive the price is likely to be.